RodZill4/material-maker/material_maker/doc/node_filter_tones.rst

 The **Tones** node provides an easy interface to adjust the tones of its input.
 It can be applied homogeneously to the R, G and B channels, or separately on R, G, B and A.

-The nodes shows an histogram of all channels of its input, and 3 cursors to modify the input adjustment at the top, and 2 cursors to modify the output adjustment.
+The nodes shows a histogram of all channels of its input, and 3 cursors to modify the input adjustment at the top, and 2 cursors to modify the output adjustment.

 .. image:: images/node_filter_tones.png